davidagler/propositional_logic_wff_checker/README.md

 - if the truth-functional operators $\wedge, \vee, \rightarrow, \leftrightarrow$ are used correctly.

 Program returns an error message if input violates one of the above checks.

-## Known Error

-Program will incorrectly say that PQ is not a wff but PP is a wff.